Manthanp18/stat.codadash.com/README.md

 > `npm install`

 ## (optional) Change Port
-change the listen port @server.js line 23 replace both occurances of 3005 with your new port
+change the listen port @server.js line 23 replace both occurances of 3005 with your new port.
+Also ensure NEXT_AUTH_URL in your .env file is updated if hosting locally.
 ```js
   }).listen(3005, (err) => {
     if (err) throw err